 Meaning of NEFT transactions

 NEFT stands acronym for National Electronic Fund Transfer.
 NEFT operates on a Deferred Net Settlement (DNS) basis which settles transactions in batches.
-At present, NEFT operates in hourly batches between 8 am to 7 pm.
-There are twelve settlements on week days and five settlements from 8 am to 1 pm on Saturdays.
-In DNS, the settlement takes place with all transactions received till the particular cut-off time.
-Under NEFT transactions individuals, firms and corporates can electronically transfer their funds to any individuals, firms or corporates having an account with any other bank branch in the country participating in the Scheme.
+At present, NEFT operates in hourly batches will be between 8 am to 7 pm with twenty three hourly settlements (like 8.30 am,9.30 am 10.30 and so on up to 6.30 pm).
+In NEFT the settlement takes place with all transactions received till the particular cut-off time.
+All individuals, firms and corporates can electronically transfer their funds to any individuals, firms or corporates having an account with any other bank branch in the country participating in the Scheme.
 Any transaction initiated after a designated settlement time would have to wait till the next designated settlement time.
 There is no restriction or limit on the amount of funds that could be transferred using NEFT.
 However, maximum amount per transaction is limited to Rs.50, 000/- for cash-based remittances and remittances to Nepal.

 Meaning of IFSC: